cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/known-limitations.md

 ## File download size

 When a user downloads a file within the remote browser, the file is held in memory and destroyed at the end of the remote browser session.
-The total size of files downloaded per session is therefore limited by the amount of memory available to the remote browser.
-Best practice is to limit individual files to 512MB.
+Therefore, the total download limit per session depends on the amount of memory available to the remote browser.
+We recommend a maximum individual file size of 512MB.

 ## Multifactor authentication